Vheissu/aurelia-google-maps/README.md

 ## Supported Properties

 * latitude: A latitude value for the map
 * longitude: A longitude value for the map
 * address: Provide an address that gets geocoded into latitude and longitude coordinates
 * zoom: A zoom value, default is 8
 * disableDefaultUi: A boolean of true or false.
 Default is false. (use disable-default-ui="true")

 ##### Example:
 ``` html
 <google-map disable-default-ui="true"></google-map>
 ```

 * markers: An array of objects with key/value pairs as described above.
+* polygons: An array of polygon objects
 * options: A Google Maps options object specified [here](https://developers.google.com/maps/documentation/javascript/3.exp/reference#MapOptions)
+* auto-update-bounds: Specifies whether the bounds should automatically update when the markers/polygons given changes
+* auto-info-window: Specifies whether to automatically popup the info window on a marker/polygon when the marker/polygon is clicked (only works when an infowindow was set on that marker/polygon)
+* Drawing mode options see [above](#drawing-mode)

-## Supported Events
+## <a name="supported-events"></a>Supported Events

-- map-click: Delegate a handler with `map-click.delegate="callback($event)"`
+* map-click: Delegate a handler with `map-click.delegate="callback($event)"`
-- map-overlay-complete: Delegate a handler with `map-overlay-complete.delegate="callback($event)"`
+* map-overlay-complete: Delegate a handler with `map-overlay-complete.delegate="callback($event)"`
+* marker-render: Delegate a handler with `marker-render.delegate="callback($event)"`
+* marker-click: Delegate a handler with `marker-click.delegate="callback($event)"`
+* marker-mouse-over: Delegate a handler with `marker-mouse-over.delegate="callback($event)"`
+* marker-mouse-out: Delegate a handler with `marker-mouse-out.delegate="callback($event)"`
+* polygon-click: Delegate a handler with `polygon-click.delegate="callback($event)"`
+* polygon-render: Delegate a handler with `polygon-render.delegate="callback($event)"`
+* info-window-show: Delegate a handler with `info-window-show.delegate="callback($event)"`
+* info-window-close: Delegate a handler with `info-window-close.delegate="callback($event)"`
+* map-loaded: A function handler that handles when the map is loaded. `map-loaded.bind="handler"`
+* Drawing mode events see [above](#drawing-mode)

 ## Todo
 This element still is missing some features, but they are in development.